Wednesday, December 28, 2011

 Hillsdale College

-Question: All right, but apart from the sanitation, medicine, education, wine, public order, irrigation, roads, the fresh water system and public health, what have the Romans ever done for us?
+Question: All right, but apart from the sanitation, medicine, education, wine, public order, irrigation, roads,

 Answer: Brought peace?